arkadiyshin/docker-get-started/README.md

 # change working directory like cd command in terminal
 WORKDIR /app

-# copy all files from project ddirectory to the container
-COPY . /app
+COPY package.json /app

 # run the command for installing dependencies
 RUN npm install

+# copy all files from project directory to the container
+COPY . /app

 # [optional] information about shared port from container
 EXPOSE 80